alazaroc/blog-web-code/_posts/2022-03-01-the-technology-behind-this-blog.md

 ### What resources should I create?

 No backend is necessary for a blog.
 Simple blogs that only have content don't need anything more than static pages.
-However, if you want more functionality like forms, mail subscriptions, or comments you will need to use external plugins (to store the data somewhere else, not on AWS) or create your solutions.
+However, if you want more functionality like forms, email subscriptions, or comments you will need to use external plugins (to store the data somewhere else, not on AWS) or create your solutions.

 I don't want to use external plugins if I can do it "just the same" myself in AWS and practice/play with new services in the process

 After creating my empty blog I thought that it would be a good idea to implement the following:

 - Forms (contact form)
-- Mail subscription (to receive blog updates)
+- Email subscription (to receive blog updates)
 - Add comments to each post (register it and show it)

 Now, I have a basic implementation of these points but I will improve it in the future.